crafters-cloud/aspnetcore/src/CraftersCloud.AspNetCore.CopyAzureKeyVaultSecrets.HostingStartup/README.md

 dotnet user-secrets init
 ```

 This will add the UserSecretsId element within a PropertyGroup of the project file.
-For more information see [here](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#enable-secret-storage)
+For more information see: [Enable secret storage](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#enable-secret-storage).

 ### Edit launchSettings.json